sharondaniely/2BPTask/README.md

         Backend allows the UI to communicate with it through its CORS (more: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)

-    I assumed that the EmployeeList is valid and in case of error it will log in the console
+    I assumed that the EmployeeList is valid.
+    In case of error it will log in the console